Social research: Methodological assumptions

 Social research is based on logic and empirical observations.
 Charles C. Ragin writes in his Constructing Social Research book that "Social research involved the interaction between ideas and evidence.
 Ideas help social researchers make sense of evidence, and researchers use evidence to extend, revise and test ideas."
 Social research thus attempts to create or validate theories through data collection and data analysis, and its goal is exploration, description, explanation, and prediction.
 It should never lead or be mistaken with philosophy or belief.
 Social research aims to find social patterns of regularity in social life and usually deals with social groups (aggregates of individuals), not individuals themselves (although science of psychology is an exception here).
 Research can also be divided into pure research and applied research.
 Pure research has no application on real life, whereas applied research attempts to influence the real world.

 There are no laws in social science that parallel the laws in natural science.
 A law in social science is a universal generalization about a class of facts.
 A fact is an observed phenomenon, and observation means it has been seen, heard or otherwise experienced by researcher.
 A theory is a systematic explanation for the observations that relate to a particular aspect of social life.
 Concepts are the basic building blocks of theory and are abstract elements representing classes of phenomena.
 Axioms or postulates are basic assertions assumed to be true.
 Propositions are conclusions drawn about the relationships among concepts, based on analysis of axioms.
 Hypotheses are specified expectations about empirical reality derived from propositions.
 Social research involves testing these hypotheses to see if they are true.

 Social research involves creating a theory, operationalization (measurement of variables) and observation (actual collection of data to test hypothesized relationship).
 Social theories are written in the language of variables, in other words, theories describe logical relationships between variables.
-Variables are logical sets of attributes, with people being the "carriers" of those variables (for example, gender can be a variable with two attributes: male and female).
+Variables are logical sets of attributes, with people being the "carriers" of those variables, for example, gender can be a variable with two or more attributes: male, female and non-binary gender.

 Variables are also divided into independent variables (data) that influences the dependent variables (which scientists are trying to explain).
 For example, in a study of how different dosages of a drug are related to the severity of symptoms of a disease, a measure of the severity of the symptoms of the disease is a dependent variable and the administration of the drug in specified doses is the independent variable.
 Researchers will compare the different values of the dependent variable (severity of the symptoms) and attempt to draw conclusions.